 Sun City, Arizona

 Your pay and benefits are important components of your Journey at Banner Health.
+This opportunity is also eligible for our Management Incentive Program, as part of your Total Rewards package.
 Banner Health offers a variety of benefit plans to help you and your family.
 We provide health and financial security options so you can focus on being the best at what you do and enjoying your life.

-Banner Registry and Travel positions require a minimum of one year experience in an acute care hospital setting.
-Experience must include working in an acute care setting within the past 12 months as a LPN or LVN in the specialty area.
-Employees working for Banner Home Care/Hospice or Boswell Skilled Nursing Facility must possess an Arizona Fingerprint Clearance Card at the time of hire and maintain the card for the duration of their employment.
+Relates throughout the interview process the experience, training and education needed to perform the job.
+Experience in the clinical area for which he or she is applying is desired.
+Must maintain clinical performance competencies appropriate to the area in which they work as demonstrated through annual validations.
+Banner Registry and Travel acute care positions require a minimum of one year experience in an acute care hospital setting.
+Experience must include working in an acute care setting within the past 12 months as a Registered Nurse in the specialty area.
+Banner Registry and Travel physician practice positions require a minimum of one year experience as a Registered Nurse in a physician practice or an acute care setting.
+Employees working at Banner Behavioral Health Hospital, BTMC Behavioral, Banner Home Care/Hospice or Boswell Skilled Nursing Facility must possess an Arizona Fingerprint Clearance Card at the time of hire and maintain the card for the duration of their employment.
+Employees working at Banner MD Anderson or BUMC-P Whole Health Counseling must possess a State of Arizona Department of Public Safety Level One Fingerprint Clearance Card at the time of hire and maintain the card for the duration of their employment.